Photos on this page: Iceland during the 21st Nordic Demographic Symposium 2019

-Photo credits on this page: Sven Drefahl
+Photo credit on this page: Sven Drefahl

 Courses and supervision

-My current courses at stockholm university
+My current courses at Stockholm University

 Course leader.
 This course aims to develop students’ analytical and interpretative skills by familiarizing them with basic concepts and measures in demography.
 Students will use, present and interpret the life table, standardization, the Lexis diagram, and many more.

 Event-History Analysis: Regression for Longitudinal Event Data

 Course leader.
 This course is an introduction to event-history analysis (also known as survival analysis, hazard regression, intensity regression, or duration data analysis).
 This course covers univariate and basic multivariate (regression) methods for analysis of longitudinal data, as well as the data management skills specific to event-history analysis in Stata.

 Lecturer.
 This course aims to familiarize students with the three main population processes – fertility, mortality and migration – by focusing on population developments in Sweden and Europe from the end of the 1800s onward, with some attention to the major population trends and issues in poorer countries